heidisu/testy/slides_m.md

 ----

-# I Don't Understand the Code Well Enough to Change it
+# I Don't Understand the Code Well Enough to Change it (M)

 * notes / sketching
 * listing markup